 - b.
 Recent Variant Public Pension Legislation.
-There was one item of 1997-2007 pension legislation that is potentially at variance with the principle to some degree.
+There were two items of 1997-2008 pension legislation that is potentially at variance with the principle to some degree. - 1.
 In 1997, eight years after setting the general employee retirement plan normal retirement age for post-1989 hires at an age indexed to the Social Security unreduced benefit receipt age, with a maximum of age 67, the maximum normal retirement age was reduced to age 66 (Laws 1997, Ch.
 233, Art.
 1, Sec.
 17, 37, and 47, and Art.
 3, Sec.
+1). - 2.
+In 2008, the exemption amount for reemployed annuitants covered by the Teachers Retirement Association (TRA) or by a first class city teacher retirement fund association was increased dramatically, from the Social Security earnings test amount (\$13,580 for ages under the Social Security full unreduced benefit receipt age in 2008) to \$46,000, consciously attempting to blur the line between employment and retirement and essentially permitting coincidental full-time employment and retirement benefit receipt (Laws 2008, Ch.
+349, Art.
+3, Sec.
+8, 10, and 12).

-1).
-No testimony was offered to the Commission in 1997 about any change in the employability limits of the average post-1989 hires that would substantiate the need for the change consistent with the Pension Policy Principles. - c.
+No testimony was offered to the Commission in 1997 about any change in the employability limits of the average post-1989 hires that would substantiate the need for the change consistent with the Pension Policy Principles.
+In 2008, assertions were made that the increased threshold for the application of the reemployed annuitant earnings limitations for teachers would be helpful in accommodating the changing nature of teaching and the changing potential teacher workforce, but no hard data was offered to the Commission about changes in teacher employability and supply and the legislative change was not initiated by or supported on the record by the Minnesota School Boards Association as a representative of school employing units.

+c.
 Policy Analysis and Discussion.
-The 1995-1996 Principles largely continue the 1980 Principles with respect to establishing normal retirement ages, emphasizing the setting of normal retirement ages at the usual employability limits, but without any of the age specificity included in the 1980 Principles.
+The 1995-1996 Principles largely continue the 1980 Principles with respect to establishing normal retirement ages, emphasizing the setting of normal retirement ages at the usual employability limits, but without any of the age specificity that was included in the 1980 Principles.